XRPLF/xrpl-dev-portal/gatewayd.md

 }
 ```

-### Listing User External Transactions ###
+### List User External Transactions ###
 __`GET /v1/users/{:id}/external_transactions`__

 List all external (non-Ripple) transaction records for a given user.
+These
-Withdrawals and deposits are the two types of external transaction records.
+records are the user's deposits into the gateway and withdrawals from it.

 Response Body: